expeditiousRubyist/mruby-autoclick/README.md

 left_drag(sx, sy, ex, ey)
 right_drag(sx, sy, ex, ey)

+# Functions for controlling the mouse wheel.
+# Note that for both functions, direction is an integer, with positive values
+# representing a "scroll up/left" and negative values representing a "scroll
+# down/right."
+mouse_scroll_vertical(direction)
+mouse_scroll_horizontal(direction) # For Windows >= Vista

 # Functions for controlling the keyboard.
 # Keyname values are available in a hash table in the VirtualKey module.
 # Note that for some keys, a US keyboard is assumed.
 These keys are labeled